Gerry Cheevers: Return to the Bruins (1976–1980)

+In December 1979, he was selected as an NHL All–Star for the Challenge Cup to face off against the Soviet Union, playing in the last game of the series, which resulted in a 6–0 loss.
+In the 1979–80 season, Cheevers started 42 games going 24–11–7 overall, with four shutouts, a 2.81 GAA and a .881 SV%.
+During a game on April 2, 1980, Cheevers set the single season NHL regular season record for penalty minutes by a goaltender (62).
+In a 5–2 win over the Maple Leafs, Cheevers deliberately set the record by shooting the puck into the stands in the last minute of play.
+Cheevers and Gilbert were runners-up for the Vezina Trophy (at the time given out for the fewest number of goals given up by a team), but Don Edwards and Bob Sauvé of the Buffalo Sabres ended up winning the award.
+In his final games of play, Cheevers played all ten postseason games as the Bruins were eliminated in the second round by the New York Islanders.
+He retired at the end of that season on July 7, 1980.

-Cheevers had a career NHL goals against average of 2.89, recorded 230 NHL wins, played in 419 NHL games, and registered 26 NHL shutouts.
+Cheevers finished with a career goals against average of 2.89, recorded 230 NHL wins, played in 419 NHL games, and registered 26 NHL shutouts.
 He is second in the WHA's history in career GAA and shutouts, even though he played during only half the league's existence.
-If one combines both their NHL and WHA statistics, Gerry Cheevers (329), Mike Liut (325), and Bernie Parent (304) all would have at least 300 wins.
-Cheevers was inducted into the Hockey Hall of Fame in 1985, and is one of the few goaltenders in the Hall to have never been named to the All-Star Team or won the Vezina Trophy in the National Hockey League.
-He would later be inducted as an inaugural member into the World Hockey Association Hall of Fame in 2010.
+Cheevers was inducted into the Hockey Hall of Fame in 1985 and is one of the few goaltenders in the Hall to have never been named to an NHL All-Star Team or won the Vezina Trophy.
+He was later inducted as an inaugural member into the World Hockey Association Hall of Fame in 2010.